-Packers’ Aaron Rodgers could miss rest of season with broken collarbone
+Aaron Rodgers suffers season-threatening injury in Packers’ loss to Vikings

+Now, the Green Bay Packers have to try to make sure their season as a whole doesn't go down the drain with it.
-Rodgers left the game against Minnesota in the first quarter on Sunday, and the Packers announced at halftime that his season is in jeopardy after the injury was diagnosed.

-"There is a chance he could miss the remainder of the season," the Packers tweeted.
+Rodgers was knocked out of the 23-10 loss to the Vikings in the first quarter on Sunday with an injury that could cause him to miss the remainder of the season.

-It's a crushing blow to a team that entered the season with Super Bowl aspirations, optimism based primarily on the right arm of Rodgers.
+It's a crushing blow to a team that entered the season with Super Bowl aspirations – optimism based primarily on the right arm of one of the game's best quarterbacks.

+"It's devastating," receiver Randall Cobb said.
+"No question about it.
+First and foremost, that is one of my closest friends, so to see him go down with that is tough.
+We still have to play football.
+We have a long season ahead of us to figure out what we are going to do."

+Brett Hundley, the only other quarterback on the roster outside of practice-squad player Joe Callahan, was rushed into duty.
+He finished 18 of 33 for 157 yards with one touchdown and three interceptions.

 Despite several key injuries to the secondary, the Packers entered the game Sunday against their NFC North rivals at 4-1 after Rodgers engineered a game-winning touchdown drive to beat the Dallas Cowboys last week.

-Vikings coach Mike Zimmer's defence has always gotten after Rodgers in these tense matchups, and it happened again in the first quarter when linebacker Anthony Barr drove him into the turf after he got rid of a roll-out pass.
+Vikings coach Mike Zimmer's defence has always got after Rodgers in these tense matchups, and it happened again in the first quarter when Barr drove him into the turf after he got rid of a roll-out pass.

 The impact did not appear to be that violent at first glance as Rodgers rolled through the hit.
 But it became apparent quickly that he was in considerable pain.
-He writhed on the turf as Packers coach Mike McCarthy argued for a roughing the passer penalty.
+He writhed on the turf as McCarthy argued for a roughing the passer penalty.

-As Rodgers walked gingerly to the sideline, he turned to jaw at Barr before entering a tent on the sideline for examination.
+"I know Anthony Barr personally," said Hundley, a fellow UCLA alum.
+"I wouldn't imagine he's a dirty player.
+I didn't really get a good look at it."

-Eventually he rode a cart to the locker room for further tests and remained there throughout the first half.
-He was initially deemed questionable, but the Packers announced after halftime that he would not return to the game.
+Rodgers rode a cart to the locker room for further tests and remained there throughout the first half.
+He was initially deemed questionable, but the Packers announced after halftime that he would not return to the game."He's the best in the game so I hate to see that for him," Vikings safety Harrison Smith said.

-He was 2 of 4 for 18 yards before leaving, casting a pall over the rivalry that always includes thousands of Packers fans in Minnesota's stadium.

-Brett Hundley, the only other quarterback on the Packers roster, stepped in for Rodgers.

 Since becoming the full-time starter in 2008, Rodgers has been remarkably durable.
 He missed seven games in 2013 with a fractured collarbone, but he has started 132 of the other 134 games during that time period.